-The in-app message now displays on the In-app Messages screen.
+The in-app message now displays on the Campaigns screen.

-To create a copy of the message, on the individual in-app message summary, click Duplicate this campaign.
+To create a copy of the message, on the individual campaign summary card, select Duplicate campaign from the Actions menu.
 You can edit and launch the copy according to your needs.

-- Change the status of your message using the buttons on the individual message screen.
+- Change the status of your message using the options on the individual message screen.
 For example, you can edit, launch, pause or finish a message depending on its current status.
-For more information, see Managing In-App Messages.
+For more information, see Managing in-app messages.